 III OUTLOOK AND CONCLUSIONS

-The outlook for arbitration in Vietnam, which has one of the fastest-growing economies in the world, appears promising.
-In addition to the above legislative changes, Vietnamese courts are also making an effort to provide clearer and more consistent rulings when asked to recognise foreign arbitral awards.
-Moreover, the government's efforts to reassure and stimulate foreign investment and trade, notably via the signing of the EU–Vietnam Free Trade Agreement and the Comprehensive and Progressive Trans-Pacific Partnership (formerly known as the TPP), will only increase the need for arbitration as a preferred dispute resolution forum for the relevant foreign investors.
+2019 witnessed significant developments in the foreign and non-foreign arbitration scenes in Vietnam.
+On the recognition and enforcement of foreign arbitral awards, it is reasonable to expect more rather than less enforcement of foreign arbitral awards.
+Moreover, the government's efforts to reassure and stimulate foreign investment and trade, notably via the signing of the EU–Vietnam Free Trade Agreement, the EU–Vietnam Investment Protection Agreement and the Comprehensive and Progressive Trans-Pacific Partnership (formerly known as the Trans-Pacific Partnership) (which entered into force on 14 January 2019 in Vietnam), and the accession of Vietnam as a member of the UNCITRAL since December 2018, will only increase the need for arbitration as a preferred dispute resolution forum for the relevant foreign investors.

 1 K Minh Dang is a senior partner and K Nguyen Do is a partner at YKVN.
-The authors are grateful to Cam Tu Vo Nguyen (associate) and Hoang Tran Thuy Duong (paralegal) for their kind assistance with the drafting of this chapter.
+The authors are grateful to Cam Tu Vo Nguyen (associate), Nina Nguyen (associate), Khoa Nguyen (associate) and Hoang Tran Thuy Duong (paralegal) for their kind assistance with the drafting of this chapter.

 2 A look at Vietnam's legal system, The Report: Vietnam 2017, Oxford Business Group (2017).

 3 Law No. 62/2014/QH13 on Organisation of People's Courts passed by the National Assembly on 24 November 2014, effective from 1 June 2015 (Law on Organisation of People's Courts).